-Once all the components get welded onto the PCB, it is paramount to perform some In-Circuit Testing and ascertain the efficiency of the integrated components.
-Usually, this phase should come after a thorough ICT.
-Without a comprehensive ICT testing, this type of testing can only indicate the probability of an existing problem without necessarily giving out a way to locate or solve the error.
+Once all the components get welded onto the PCB, it is paramount to perform some In-Circuit Testing and ascertain the efficiency of the integrated features.
+Usually, this phase should come after a complete ICT.
+Without comprehensive ICT testing, this type of testing can only indicate the probability of an existing problem without necessarily giving out a way to locate or solve the error.

-Generally, any other system that is developed to analyze the efficiency and reliability of a circuit board could fall under this categorization.
+Generally, any other system developed to analyze the efficiency and reliability of a circuit board could fall under this categorization.

 3.6 Chapter Overview

-So far, we have highlighted the need to have PCBs tested as well as shown some of the machines used in the industry to test PCBs.
+So far, we have highlighted the need to have PCBs tested and show some of the machines used in the industry to test PCBs.
 In the remaining chapters, we will now focus on the Assembly testing of PCBs.

-Usually, testing is done on a bed of nails that is fixed on a flat surface with access to multiple components connected at the PCB.
-Depending on the type of testing that is scheduled to be undertaken, the board may or may not be powered.
+Usually, testing is done on a bed of nails fixed on a flat surface with access to multiple components connected at the PCB.
+Depending on the type of testing scheduled to be undertaken, the board may or may not be powered.

 - Testing a single component/module on board and investigating its correlation with every other component within the network of electrical components/modules.
 This test is often performed for individual components and advanced to every other component within the network that shares interests with the element that is tested.